Eric Nussbaumer: Foreign policy

 Eric Nussbaumer supports an improvement of the relations with the European Union.
 He is the president of the European Movement Switzerland which demands from the Federal Council to begin negotiations over Switzerlands participation in the EU projects Horizon Europe, Erasmus+ and Digital Europe.
 He also defends the freedom of expression.
 He was elected the Vice-President of the National Council in 2022, which means he will assume its presidency in 2023.

 Energy

 As a member of the energy commission in the National Council, he was involved into the drafting of the energy strategy 2050.
 He supports renewable and sustainable energy sources and an independence from nuclear energy.

 Football

 He was the Captain of the FC Landrat, the football club of the Cantonal Council of Baselland and was also a member of the FC Nationalrat, the football club of the National Council.
 As a member of the FC Nationalrat, he was delighted when Marcel Dobler of the Liberals was elected into the National Council.
-On an other side he also sees the FC Nationalrat as supportive in finding alliances in national politics.
-He opposes the development to higher sums for transfers for football players which remind him of a slave market.
+On an other side he also sees the FC Nationalrat as supportive of finding alliances in national politics.
+He opposes the development of higher sums for transfers of football players, which apparently reminds him of a slave market.